ASharpPen/Valheim.SpawnThat/Thunderstore/README.md

 For those who got this far: An additional "feature" hint.
 The game does not care what prefab you give it, it does NOT need to be a mob.
 Do with this knowledge what you will.

 Changelog:
+- v0.10.1:
+	- Fixed issue with world-spawner mobs not spawning in mountains.
 - v0.10.0:
 	- Optimized network package sizes.
 	- Added initial support for [MobAILib](https://www.nexusmods.com/valheim/mods/1188).